-Table salt is the regular, all-purpose salt we have in our homes that we use to add flavor to our food.
-It is used as an ingredient for cooking and seasoning dishes (and occasionally killing the odd slug or two).
+Table salt is the regular, all-purpose salt we have in our homes to add flavor to our food.
+It is used to cook and season dishes (occasionally killing the odd slug or two).
 An anti-caking component is added to prevent it from clumping.
 Table salt can last indefinitely in storage.

-Iodized salt has potassium iodide, dextrose (sugar), and an anti-caking ingredient added.
-It is a great source of iodine, an essential mineral that promotes proper thyroid function.
+Iodized salt has potassium iodide, dextrose (sugar), and added anti-caking ingredients.
+It is an excellent source of iodine, an essential mineral that promotes proper thyroid function.

-It would be advantageous to include iodized salt in your food stockpile because other natural sources of iodine (such as cheese, milk, and seafood) may be inaccessible during an emergency or natural disaster.
+Including iodized salt in your food stockpile would be advantageous because other natural sources of iodine (such as cheese, milk, and seafood) may be inaccessible during an emergency or natural disaster.
 Iodized salt has a shelf life of about five years.

 You can count on it to prevent foodborne illnesses, but it is not recommended for use as seasoning because it has preservatives.
 Curing salt does not have a long shelf life.
 You can go by the expiration date indicated in the packaging.